vmware-automation/solutions-import-beta/Clustered-Dukes-Bank-Application-2.1.0.xml.md

 ###Prerequisites:

-Download the following files and keep it in your local webserver folder.
+Download the following files and keep it in your local web server folder.

 	1. ZeusTM_93_Linux-x86_64
-	2. Cheetah-2.4.4.tar.gz
-	3. Jboss-5.1-0.GA.zip
+	2. Jboss-5.1-0.GA.zip

 ###Deployment steps:
 1.Now click on deploy to deploy the application.